kevinwolcano/ALoSFL/README.md

 ### Citation
 If you use the ALoSFL software, please cite:

 *Qian et al., Genetic evidence for facial variation being a composite phenotype of cranial variation and facial soft tissue thickness.
-Journal of Genetics and Genomics (under revision)*
+Journal of Genetics and Genomics.
+2022*

 ### Support